 Taste of London // We were first invited to join friends at Taste of London Winter, which was held at the Tobacco Docks.
 We spent the day bouncing from stall to stall, before wrapping up with cocktails & pints as the space transitioned more into a bar than a foodfest.
-Come summer, we decided to venture back to see what the outdoor version had to offer — this time in Regent’s Park.
-I was pregnant for round two, which meant I couldn’t take part in the cocktail aspect… and the summer fest was WAY more booze heavy.
-This, combined with abysmal weather the day we hiked up to Regent’s Park, means I have better memories of the winter fest, but both are worthy visits!
+Come summer, we decided to venture back to see what the outdoor version had to offer.
+This time, it was in Regent’s Park.
+I was pregnant for round two, which meant I couldn’t take part in the cocktail aspect.
+Unfortunately for me, the summer fest was WAY more booze heavy.
+This, combined with abysmal weather the day we hiked up to Regent’s Park, means I have better memories of the winter fest.
+But both are worthy visits!

-I think I’ll probably just continually add to this post as we keep eating our way through this fine city… until it gets stupid long and is time for a part two.
+I think I’ll probably just continually add to this post as we keep eating our way through this fine city.
+You know, until it gets stupid long and is time for a part two.
 So this means I need your help!
 Whether you live here or have just visited… what’s the best meal you’ve had in London?!